tudorfis/vue-assignment-3/README.md

 - lazy loading grids on big models
 - make the border lines svg paths instead of divs
 - make documentation for structure, drag and everything
-- put gridLinks operations in different files, polymorphism on left/right/up/down
-- fix the spliceCols/spliceRows problem when dragging a linked element between it's connections
-- sort the gridModel.model.links so we don't have overlapping lines
 - solve the problem when link paths come through from behind elements paths

 LIBRARIES FOR INSPIRATION